dieguisgs/stumpy_tools/README.md

 patterns=SimilarPattern(df,24)
 ```

-- If the DataFrame inserted has several columns a stacked proccess compute the `2D array into 1D`, turning columns registers to only one column, adding more registers.
+- If the DataFrame inserted has several columns a stacked proccess computes the `2D array into 1D`, pivoting the columns registers to only one column, increasing registers number.
 Otherwise the sequence is a simply one, so the pattern is not taking into account other variables.
 Just one, the given.
 - The second argument indicates the period of the subsequence to be compute.
 For 2D (several column DataFrame).
-Hidely the subsequence distnace computes as `24*nº columns`
+Hidely the subsequence distancees computes as `24*nº columns`

 Once created the SimilarPattern object, the methods arises.
 Firstly with `.get_similar_patter(date)`